 We propose to change the specification of

 Charset.defaultCharset() to say that the default charset is UTF-8 unless configured otherwise by an implementation-specific means.
-This explicit support for non-standard configuration means that Java programs may detect something other than UTF-8 as the default charset.
+(See below for how to configure the JDK.)
 The UTF-8 charset is specified by RFC 2279; the transformation format upon which it is based is specified in Amendment 2 of ISO 10646-1 and is also described in the Unicode Standard.
-It is not to be confused with "Modified UTF-8".
+It is not to be confused with Modified UTF-8.

-file.encoding so that setting it on the command line is a supported means of configuring the default charset (as envisaged by the specification of
+file.encoding so that setting it on the command line is the supported means of configuring the default charset.
+We will specify this in an implementation note of <code class="prettyprint" data-shared-secret="1632679294888-0.9371321870625856">System.getProperties()</code> as follows:

 file.encodingis set to

-java -Dfile.encoding=COMPAT), then the default charset will be the charset chosen by the JDK's current algorithm, based on the user's operating system, locale, and other factors.
+java -Dfile.encoding=COMPAT), then the default charset will be the charset chosen by the algorithm in JDK 17 and earlier, based on the user's operating system, locale, and other factors.
 The value of

 file.encodingis set to